Javran/Thinking-dumps/pcph-learn/src/Ch03/NOTES.md

 Nothing new here: `evalList` is like `evalPair` and `parList` is like `parList`.
 By using these two combinators for lists, we are able to compute elements of the list in parallel.

+### K-Means Example

+**Let program measure its own time.**  Sometimes we might want the program to display its own running time instead of relying on an external time-measuring mechanism.
+By doing so we might get benefit of knowing more fine-grained running time at the cost of writing few more lines for time measurement.
+In our case the I/O cost is not our focus of optimization, by ignoring this part, the speedup more accurately reflects how good our optimization is.

+**Some extra factors to consider**

+There are few more factors we need to consider for putting code into parallelism:

+* **How to split tasks and combine results.** It's possible to allow all elements of a list to be computed in parallel, but too fine-grained tasks might nullify the benefit of parallelism because of the overhead added.
+So what we do is to group small tasks into chunks, and process them in parallel.
+Further, when the computations are done, we also need a way to combine chunks' results.

+* **To what extent do we need to split our tasks** This might be left as a runtime configuration.
+Previously we know that static partitioning is not good in general, and I think the same principle applies here.
+Depending on the machine on which we run the code, the optimial configuration varies, and for enabling the program to scale we probably need to leave it as a runtime argument.